WalletScrutiny/WalletScrutinyCom/_bearer/cryptocoins.walletcard.md

 ## Verdict

-The **existence of a seal on a card** with both the public keys and private keys means that it has to be brought unto a different system.
+Both the public keys and the private keys are **printed by the provider** prior to reaching the user.